cassandre-tech/cassandre-trading-bot/docs/docs/learn/quickstart.md

 A Cassandre strategy is a class annotated with [@CassandreStrategy](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/CassandreStrategy.html) and extending  [BasicCassandreStrategy](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/BasicCassandreStrategy.html) or [BasicTa4jCassandreStrategy](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/BasicTa4jCassandreStrategy.html).

-This is how it works :
+This is how it works:

-* In [getRequestedCurrencyPairs()](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/CassandreStrategyInterface.html#getRequestedCurrencyPairs%28%29), you give to Cassandre the list of currency pairs updates you want to receive from the exchange.
+* In [getRequestedCurrencyPairs()](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/CassandreStrategyInterface.html#getRequestedCurrencyPairs%28%29), you return the list of currency pairs tickers you want to receive from the exchange.
 * On the exchange, you usually have several accounts, and Cassandre needs to know which one of your accounts is the trading one.
-To do so, you have to implement the [getTradeAccount()](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/CassandreStrategyInterface.html#getTradeAccount%28java.util.Set%29) method, which gives you as a parameter the list of accounts you own, and from that list, you have to return the one you use for trading.
+To do so, you have to implement the [getTradeAccount()](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/CassandreStrategyInterface.html#getTradeAccount%28java.util.Set%29) method, which gives you as a parameter the list of accounts you own on the exchange, and from that list, you have to return the one you use for trading.
 * If there is a change in your account data, [onAccountsUpdates()](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/GenericCassandreStrategy.html#onAccountsUpdates(java.util.Map)) will be called.
 * When new tickers are available, [onTickersUpdates()](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/GenericCassandreStrategy.html#onTickersUpdates(java.util.Map)) will be called.
 * If there is a change in your orders, [onOrdersUpdates()](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/GenericCassandreStrategy.html#onOrdersUpdates(java.util.Map)) will be called.